pysal/pointpats/README.md

 pointpats development is hosted on [github](https://github.com/pysal/pointpats).

-As part of the PySAL project, pointpat development follows these [guidelines](
+As part of the PySAL project, pointpat development follows these [guidelines](http://pysal.readthedocs.io/en/latest/developers/index.html).

 ## Bug rereports

-To search for or report bugs, please see pointpat's [issues](https://github.com/pysal/pointpats/issues)
+To search for or report bugs, please see pointpat's [issues](https://github.com/pysal/pointpats/issues).